Arian creeds: An Eastern Council, like Nicaea

 Both the Dedication Council and the Nicene Council of 325 were essentially councils of the Eastern Church.
 The Dedication Council consisted exclusively of bishops from the Eastern part of the Empire and represented the view of the ordinary educated Eastern bishop.
 Similarly, the vast majority of the bishops attending Nicaea were from the East:“Very few Western bishops took the trouble to attend the Council (of Nicaea).
 The Eastern Church was always the pioneer and leader in theological movements in the early Church. ...
-The Westerners at the Council represented a tiny minority.”However, although the two meetings were only 16 years apart and represented the same constituencies, there are significant differences between the creeds produced at the two councils:
+The Westerners at the Council represented a tiny minority.”